 In 2022 she became the Danish road race champion following a solo attack.
 Early in the season she finished 2nd at the Volta Comunitat Valenciana, 5th at Strade Bianche, 9th at Trofeo Alfredo Binda and 6th at the Tour des Flandres, alongside a 5th place at the Vuelta a Burgos.
 In the Grand Tours she's succeeded, riding into 6th at the Giro d'Italia, 5th at the Ceratizit Challenge by La Vuelta and 7th at the Tour de France Femmes where she took a stage win on the 3rd stage into Epernay.

 However Ludwig took a very important win in the summer, winning the queen stage and the overall classification at the World Tour Tour of Scandinavia.
 At the Wollongong World Championships she's also managed to sprint into 5th place.
+2023 saw Ludwig finish in third place at Strade Bianche early on, but only in the second part of the season was she going to perform again towards the top.
+The FDJ - SUEZ rider rode to sixth at the Giro Donne and seventh at the Tour de France Femmes.

 Read all the latest news about Cecilie Uttrup Ludwig